nicolerichter1989/kickstarter/README.md

 ## Objective

-The goal  is to be able to predict whether or not a project will receive it's goal funds.
+The objective is to predict if a project will receive it's goal funds.

 ## Data

-describe data etc.

 ### Data Source

-The data has been extracted via apify downloads from kickstarter.
+The data has been downloaded from https://webrobots.io/kickstarter-datasets/

 ### Shape of the Data